-View from Johnston Ridge towards south.
-On 18 May 1980, the weakened north face of the cone slid down in one of the largest landslides in history, depressurizing the partially molten material beneath.
+View from Johnston Ridge in S direction.
+On 18 May 1980, the weakened N face of the cone slid down in one of the largest landslides in history, depressurizing the partially molten material beneath.
 The consequences were a 24 km high eruption column, pyroclastic flows and lahars devastating a huge area, completely reshaping the landscape, and killing approx. 60 people.

 - Location